 Somewhere in all of the many messages that we've received about sex, many of us came to accept the idea that when a penis is erect or when a vagina is wet, it means a person is primed and ready for sex.
 This isn't always the case, and yet our cultural discourse around sex and arousal has led us to incorrectly assume that a person's physical response to sexual stimulation is always aligned with their level of desire.

 In reality, there are many times when desire and physical arousal don't match.
-In fact, physical arousal (genital response) is distinct from subjective arousal (active mental engagement in sex), and the lingering confusion about this distinction can contribute to many people's insecurity or concern within their own sex lives and—at worst—can blur the meaning of true consent.
+In fact, physical arousal (genital response) is distinct from subjective arousal1 (active mental engagement in sex), and the lingering confusion about this distinction can contribute to many people's insecurity or concern within their own sex lives and—at worst—can blur the meaning of true consent.

 There's a name for when physical and subjective arousal are mismatched: arousal non-concordance.